 Once chicken in cooked place on a plate/platter to cool.
 As the chicken is cooling it is time to prepare your salad.
 I use a few different greens when I make salad.
 I love romaine and the hubby likes the Iceberg so I started to mix those two together.
 To that I add baby spinach and carrots.
 I do at times cheat and purchase the pre-bagged salad mixes.
 When buying pre-bagged I purchase the same lettuce.

 Once the salad greens are mixed you are ready to assemble.
 Lay out a bed of the greens, top with cucumbers, hard boiled eggs, green peppers, peas or whatever else you like on your salad.
 Finally add the chicken strips, the cheese and the croutons.
 Viola!
 You are finished!
-Grab your IMG_20140829_204747456favorite dressing and enjoy!
+Grab your

 My favorite dressing is one that my friend found and brought to a get together (thanks so much Sharon!).
 It is a classic vinaigrette made with garlic and apple cider vinegar here in my home state of Ohio.
 That is kind of cool I think!